shraddhashingare/Flask-Snake-Game/README.md

 # Flask Snake Game
-A simple snake game built with and containerized.
+A simple snake game built with flask (python) and containerized.

 ### 🐳 Docker Setup
 ---